ludoplex/IntelTXE-PoC/README.md

 # Enable HAP mode

 You have to activate HAP mode for this exploit to work.
-Bit index 0 of the byte at the offset +0x102 should be set to 1:
+Bit index 0 of the byte at the offset +0x102 should be manually set to 1 via a hex editor in the output file that was built by fit.exe:

 ![screenshot](pic/hap.png)